-On February 17, 2017, we signed a letter of understanding with each of eight individual investors, who are also our current shareholders, including our CEO, Mr. Yunfei Li, whereby these shareholders agreed in principle to subscribe for new shares of the Company's common stock totaling \$10 million, but the purchase price was not determined at the time of the letter.
-Each of the shareholders is expected to enter into a definitive securities purchase agreement with the Company within the next few months under which the purchase price of shares will be determined based on the market price at the closing of such purchase.
-The shareholders have already paid the Company a total of \$2.02 million as deposits, among which, Mr. Yunfei Li agreed to subscribe new shares totaling \$1.12 million and pay a deposit of \$225,784.
+On February 17, 2017, we signed a letter of understanding with each of eight individual investors, who are also our current shareholders, including our CEO, Mr. Yunfei Li, whereby these shareholders agreed in principle to subscribe for new shares of our common stock totaling \$10 million, but the purchase price was not determined at the time of the letter.
+Each of the shareholders is expected to enter into a definitive securities purchase agreement with us within the next few months under which the purchase price of shares will be determined based on the market price at the closing of such purchase.
+In January 2017, the shareholders paid us a total of \$2.03 million as refundable deposits, among which, Mr. Yunfei Li agreed to subscribe new shares totaling \$1.12 million and pay a deposit of approximately \$225,784.
 The issuance of the shares to the investors is expected to be made in reliance on the exemption provided by Section 4(a)(2) of the Securities Act of 1933, as amended, for the offer and sale of securities not involving a public offering, and Regulation S promulgated thereunder.
+In April and May 2017, we received cash of \$9.6 million from these shares have been signed and the share purchase is not completed.

-On June 14, 2016, we renewed our banking facilities from Bank of Dandong for loans with a maximum amount of RMB130 million (approximately \$18.7 million), including three-year long-term loans and three-year revolving bank acceptance and letters of credit bills for the period from June 13, 2016 to June 12, 2019.
+On June 14, 2016, we renewed our banking facilities from Bank of Dandong for loans with a maximum amount of RMB130 million (approximately \$18.9 million), including three-year long-term loans and three-year revolving bank acceptance and letters of credit bills for the period from June 13, 2016 to June 12, 2019.
 The banking facilities were guaranteed by Mr. Yunfei Li ("Mr. Li"), our CEO, and Ms. Qinghui Yuan, Mr. Li's wife, Mr. Xianqian Li, our former CEO, Ms. Xiaoqiu Yu, the wife of our former CEO, Shenzhen BAK Battery Co., Ltd., our former subsidiary ("Shenzhen BAK").
 The facilities were also secured by part of our Dalian site's prepaid land use rights, buildings, construction in progress, machinery and equipment and pledged deposits.
-Under the banking facilities, as of December 31, 2016, we borrowed various three-year term bank loans that totaled RMB126.8 million (approximately \$18.3 million), bearing fixed interest at 7.2% per annum.
-We also borrowed a series of revolving bank acceptance totaled \$0.4 million from Bank of Dandong under the credit facilities, and bank deposit of 50% was required to secure against these bank acceptance bills.
+Under the banking facilities, as of March 31, 2017, we borrowed various three-year term bank loans that totaled RMB126.8 million (approximately \$18.4 million), bearing fixed interest at 7.2% per annum.
+We also borrowed a series of revolving bank acceptance totaled \$0.1 million from Bank of Dandong under the credit facilities, and bank deposit of 50% was required to secure against these bank acceptance bank acceptance

-On July 6, 2016, we obtained banking facilities from Bank of Dalian for loans with a maximum amount of RMB10 million (approximately \$1.4 million) and bank acceptance bills of RMB40 million (approximately \$5.8 million) to July 2017.
+On July 6, 2016, we obtained banking facilities from Bank of Dalian for loans with a maximum amount of RMB10 million (approximately \$1.5 million) and bank acceptance bills of RMB40 million (approximately \$5.8 million) to July 2017.
 The banking facilities were guaranteed by Mr. Li, our CEO, and Ms. Qinghui Yuan, Mr. Li's wife, and Shenzhen BAK.
-Under the banking facilities, on July 6, 2016 we borrowed one year short-term loan of RMB10 million (approximately \$1.4 million), bearing a fixed interest rate at 6.525% per annum.
+Under the banking facilities, on July 6, 2016 we borrowed one year short-term loan of RMB10 million (approximately \$1.5 million), bearing a fixed interest rate at 6.525% per annum.
 We also borrowed revolving bank acceptance totaled \$5.8 million, and bank deposit of 50% was required to secure against these bank acceptance bills.

-As of December 31, 2016, we had unutilized committed banking facilities of \$0.5 million.
+As of March 31, 2017, we had unutilized committed banking facilities of \$0.4 million.